By Bobby Ross Jr. | Religion Unplugged

-But there was also this: The words “under God” were left out of the Pledge of Allegiance at the DNC’s Muslim Delegates & Allies Assembly and its LGBT Caucus Meeting, as first reported by David Brody, the Christian Broadcasting Network’s chief political analyst.
+The words “under God” were left out of the Pledge of Allegiance at the DNC’s Muslim Delegates & Allies Assembly and its LGBT Caucus Meeting, as first reported by David Brody, the Christian Broadcasting Network’s chief political analyst.

 “NOT the way to win rust belt culturally centered Dems,” Brody tweeted.

 The phrase was not part of the Pledge when Congress first officially codified it in 1942 (it dates back in various forms to 1906).
 It was added in 1954 under a bill signed by President Dwight D. Eisenhower.

 “From this day forward, the millions of our school children will daily proclaim in every city and town, every village and rural school house, the dedication of our nation and our people to the Almighty … In this way we are reaffirming the transcendence of religious faith in America’s heritage and future; in this way we shall constantly strengthen those spiritual weapons which forever will be our country’s most powerful resource, in peace or in war,” Eisenhower wrote.

 Brody stressed that when reciting the Pledge during main sessions, the Democrats said the words “under God.”

 But the exclusion of those words by certain Democratic caucuses, he suggested, harkened back to 2012 when Democrats came under fire for removing “God” from the party platform.
 At the request of then-President Barack Obama, the party reversed that decision.